 Irregular uterine bleeding, called metrorrhagia, can also occur in women with menorrhagia.
 Metrorrhagia is defined as bleeding or spotting that occurs at times other than during the expected menstrual period.

 Menorrhagia and metrorrhagia are generally treated first with medication or other surgical alternatives to hysterectomy.
-(See "Patient information: Menorrhagia (excessive menstrual bleeding) (Beyond the Basics)".)
+(See "Patient information: Heavy or prolonged periods (menorrhagia) (Beyond the Basics)".)
 However, abnormal uterine bleeding that does not improve with conservative treatments may require hysterectomy.

 Fibroids — Fibroids (also known as leiomyoma) are noncancerous growths of uterine muscle.
 Fibroids may become larger during pregnancy, and typically shrink after menopause.
 They may cause excessive and irregular uterine bleeding.
 (See "Patient information: Uterine fibroids (Beyond the Basics)".)